BUSINESS (BU) (MBA) (HCM) (STM)

 Provides a comprehensive overview of investment management and analytic tools for evaluating investment opportunities.
 Topics include analysis and valuation of equity securities, fixed income securities and financial derivatives, measurement of risk and return, construction of optimal asset portfolios, and criteria for evaluation of investment performance.
-Prerequisite: MBA 611

 MBA 756 INTERNATIONAL FINANCE (3)

 Provides a framework for making corporate financial decisions in an international context.
 Topics include managing foreign currency exposure, global financing, multinational capital budgeting decisions, hedging instruments, international sources and cost of capital, trade financing, and international portfolio investment.
-Prerequisite: MBA 611.

 MBA 761 LEADING ORGANIZATIONAL CHANGE (3)